itera-io/terraform-provider-taikun/docs/resources/project.md

 - `cloud_init` (String) Cloud init (updating this field will recreate the VM).
 Defaults to ` `.
 - `disk` (Block List) Disks associated with the VM. (see [below for nested schema](#nestedblock--vm--disk))
 - `public_ip` (Boolean) Whether a public IP will be available (updating this field will recreate the VM if the project isn't hosted on OpenStack).
 Defaults to `false`.
+- `spot_vm` (Boolean) Enable if this to create standalone VM on spot instances Defaults to `false`.
+- `spot_vm_max_price` (Number) The maximum price you are willing to pay for the spot instance (USD) - Any changes made to this attribute after project creation are ignored by terraform provider.
+If not specified, the current on-demand price is used.
 - `tag` (Block Set) Tags linked to the VM (updating this field will recreate the VM). (see [below for nested schema](#nestedblock--vm--tag))
 - `username` (String) The VM's username (required for Azure).
 - `volume_type` (String) Volume type (updating this field will recreate the VM).